qgis/QGIS-Enhancement-Proposals/qep-408-ai-tool-policy.md

 If a contributor fails to make their change meaningfully less extractive, maintainers may lock the conversation and/or close the pull request/issue/QEP.
+In case of repeated violations of our policy, the QGIS project reserves itself the right to ban temporarily or definitely the infringing person.

 # Copyright